PTSD and Drug Addiction Treatment at Lumina Recovery

 PTSD is a relatively common disorder, with millions of people worldwide experiencing it at some point in their lives.
 Its impact can be far-reaching, affecting not just the individuals who suffer from it but also their families, friends, and communities.

-The Different Types of Post Traumatic Stress Disorder
+The Different Types of Post-Traumatic Stress Disorder

 At our PTSD and addiction treatment centers, we assess each individual to understand their specific type of PTSD, ensuring that the treatment plan addresses their unique experiences and symptoms.
 Assessments also consider the relationship between trauma and addiction to provide comprehensive care.